Saurabhparshar/E-commerce-website/README.md

 Its an ecommerce web application inspired by amazon.

 ## Techonologies and tools used
-React js, Node js , Express , Mongodb
+React js, Node js , Express , Mongodb.

  Its a mern stack project.

-## Screenshot of how the project will look
+## Screenshot of how the project will look.

 ![Screenshot (269)](https://user-images.githubusercontent.com/109866847/230704629-ff637178-063f-441d-8599-68e3ee8f5eb4.png)